 Other relics in the college possession included those of the English martyrs (Catholics) who had been executed for their faith.
 Also amongst the relics was an Anglo-Saxon fabric from St Cuthbert’s tomb in Durham Cathedral and a ring acquired from some Parisian nuns.
 It was allegedly recovered from St Cuthbert’s tomb many centuries before.

 At the eastern end of the college, the massive walls of the racket court remind us of the unique ball game called Cat or Katt that is undoubtedly one of this college’s most fascinating features.
 This game incorporates aspects of baseball, squash and golf and originated in the college of Douai where it was played from at least as early as 1760.

 It is a seven-a-side game played with a hard ball that is smaller than a tennis ball and larger than a golf ball.
 Each bat, made of ash, has a shaft like a golf club and a flattened bottle-shaped head 4 inches long and 2 inches in diameter.
-The game is played on a wide-open field with a circular track 80 yards in circumference with seven holes, around which the batting team assembles.
+The game was played on a wide-open field with a circular track 80 yards in circumference with seven holes, around which the batting team assembled.

 Cat was an annual event played from St Cuthbert’s Day (March 20th) to the end of May, but is no longer played today and lost its popularity in the later days of the college when student numbers began to fall.
 In times past, former students occasionally returned to the college to play the game.
 This unique ball game was not the only aspect of college life affected by a fall in the number of students wishing to take up the vocation.

 In recent decades, after facing an uncertain future Ushaw reinvented itself with new roles as a conference and wedding reception venue and a venue for concerts.

 Broompark and Relly